s-tajima/peke_envs/README.md

 * Peek(Read) **current** environment variables in a arbitrary process.
 * [WIP] Poke(Overwrite) environment variables in a arbitrary process.

-*You can do the same things easy/safely by using gdb.*
+*You can do the same things more easily/safely by using gdb.*

 ## How it works